Gauss-Markov processes as space-time scaled stationary Ornstein-Uhlenbeck processes: A general framework

 Since $\phi'/\phi$, $\psi$ and $\sigma$ are non-random, measurable and locally bounded, by using It\^{o}'s formula,

-can be shown to be the pathwise unique strong solution of the SDE \eqref{gen_SDE_solution}.
+can be shown to be the pathwise unique strong solution of the SDE \eqref{SDE_general}.
 The Gauss-Markov process $Z$ is called a process of Ornstein-Uhlenbeck type with parameters $\phi$, $\psi$ and $\sigma$ in Patie \cite[pages 49 and 58]{Pat}.
-We also note that processes of the form \eqref{gen_SDE_solution} have recently found an application in Alili and Patie \cite[second proof of Theorem 1.2]{AliPat}.
+We also note that processes of the form \eqref{gen_SDE_solution} have been recently applied in Alili and Patie \cite[second proof of Theorem 1.2]{AliPat}.

 One can easily calculate

 Let us consider the mean centered process defined by